 What exactly is meant by nudging toward sustainable behavior?
-The constantly growing and unmissable Environmental problems of our time no longer allow two opinions: we have to rethink and adapt our consumer behavior.
-The longer we wait, the harder the transition will be.
-So-called nudges can make a significant contribution to people acting in a more environmentally friendly way.
+The constantly growing and highly visible Environmental problems of our time no longer allow for two opinions: we need to rethink and adapt our consumer behavior.
+The longer we wait, the harder the change will be.
+Nudges can make a significant contribution to people acting in a more environmentally friendly way.

-In this article, I would therefore like to give you everything you need to know about nudging to promote sustainable behavior.
-From the definition, to reasons, examples, measures and criticism.
+In this article, I would therefore like to provide you with everything you need to know about nudging to promote sustainable behavior.
+From the definition to reasons, examples, measures and criticism.
 Let's go!

 In advance you will find here a short Table of contents about the contribution: